Book Translation Services

 In that case, a small fee may apply depending on the length and number of books.
 Just contact me, and I’ll be happy to take a look and provide a fair rate.

 Once the draft is done, it moves on to editing.
-I work with trusted editors, and their timelines vary: some can complete a 100K novel in about 2 weeks, others may need up to 2 months depending on availability.
+I either do editing myself or work with trusted editors, whose timelines vary.
+Some can edit a 100K novel in 2 weeks, others may need up to 2 months.
+Since editors are often booked well in advance, the earlier you secure a slot with me, the better.

-After editing, I take about 2 additional weeks for reviewing changes and doing a final proofread before delivery.
+After editing, it takes about 2 weeks to review all changes and give the manuscript a final proofread before delivery.

 It’s simple and straightforward.
 First, send me an email with your project details.
 You’re welcome to include a sample (up to 500 words) if you’d like a preview of my work.

-To help me assess the quality and writing style, I ask that you also send at least two different chapters from your book for a read-through.
+To help me assess the quality and writing style, I ask that you also send me your book for a read-through as Microsoft Word file.
 This helps me get a feel for your voice.

 If we move forward, I’ll send you two documents to sign: a project agreement and a Terms of Service Agreement.
 Once those are signed, the advance payment is complete, and I’ve received all required files (as Microsoft Word documents), I’ll begin the translation on the agreed start date.